adobe/adobe-sensei-ai-functions/lesson5.md

     ![](images/exercise1-flow.png)

-    > Your visualization will automatically update to preview your latest version if you had it running while making your code edits.
+    > **NOTE:** Your visualization will automatically update to preview your latest version if you had it running while making your code edits.

 2. Deploy the `asset_created_composition` with your updated version:

        app update asset_created_composition ~/adobe-sensei-actions-lab/exercises/exercise-1/composition.js

-1. Now go back to the browser where your Creative Cloud instance is open and navigate into the new folder you created previously (**sensei-lab-1** for instance).
+1. Now go back to the browser where your Creative Cloud instance is open and navigate into the new folder you created previously (ie: **sensei-lab-1**).

 1. Drag and drop (or upload) an image from your workstation into your Creative Cloud folder to trigger an `asset_created` event.